Overview of Adobe Flash Settings

 A website that provides video and audio to your system can distribute the information with finer execution if consumers who are playing similar information split their bandwidth.
 Splitting the bandwidth permits the video or audio to play more evenly, without pauses or skips from buffering.
 This is defined as peer-assisted networking because peers on the network help one another to deliver a superior experience.
 Flash Player only splits bandwidth utilizing peer-assisted networking with your consent.

-You have two options again here, either to make the site ask you about using the peer-assisted networking or just block all the sites from using peer-assisted networking.
+You have two options again here to make the site ask you about using peer-assisted networking or just block all the sites from using peer-assisted networking.

 6. Updates Settings

 You can allow Adobe to install updates or notify you to install updates or never check for updates.

 Here you can make changes to your browsing data and settings, protected content and developer tools.